forio/forio-cli/readme.md

     Usage: F <command>

-    command     one of: deploy, sync, deploye, synce
+    command     one of: deploy, sync

-### `F deploy` - Deploy to Simulate
+### `F deploy` - Deploy

     Usage: F deploy <mapping> [options]

-    mapping     <local_dir>:<sim_author>/<sim_name>
+    mapping     <local_dir>:<account>/<project>

     Options:
-       -c, --config_file   Path to config file  [~/../../config.json] -d, --domain        Domain Simulate is hosted on  [forio.com]
+       -p, --platform      Platform (epicenter or simulate)  [epicenter] -c, --config_file   Path to config file  [./config.json] -d, --domain        Domain Simulate or Epicenter is hosted on  [forio.com or api.forio.com]

-    Deploy files to a simulation hosted on Simulate
+    Deploy files to a simulation

 This will ask for a confirmation before deploying, and also make sure the path you're deploying to exists.

 Skipping `local_dir` in the mapping defaults to current working directory.
-Skipping `sim_author` defaults to using your account.
+Skipping `account` defaults to using your account.

-### `F sync` - Sync to Simulate
+### `F sync` - Sync

     Usage: F sync <mapping> [options]

-    mapping     <local_dir>:<sim_author>/<sim_name>
+    mapping     <local_dir>:<account>/<project>

     Options:
-       -c, --config_file   Path to config file  [~/../../config.json] -i, --ignore        Regex with pattern of files to ignore for sync -d, --domain        Domain Simulate is hosted on  [forio.com]
+       -p, --platform      Platform (epicenter or simulate)  [epicenter] -c, --config_file   Path to config file  [./config.json] -d, --domain        Domain Simulate or Epicenter is hosted on  [forio.com or api.forio.com] -i, --ignore        Regex with pattern of files to ignore for sync

-    Watch dir for changes and upload to a simulation hosted on Simulate
+    Watch dir for changes and upload to a simulation

 Skipping `local_dir` in the mapping defaults to current working directory.
-Skipping `sim_author` defaults to using your account.

-This command may crash on OS X when uploading a large number of files simultaneously.
-This can be fixed by running this command in your terminal, or putting it in your `~/.bash_profile` file:

-    ulimit -n 10000

-### `F deploye` - Deploy to Epicenter

-    Usage: F deploye <mapping> [options]

-    mapping     <local_dir>:<account_id>/<project_id>

-    Options:
-       -c, --config_file   Path to config file  [~/../../confige.json] -d, --domain        Domain Epicenter is hosted on  [api.forio.com]

-    Deploy files to a simulation hosted on Epicenter

-This will ask for a confirmation before deploying, and also make sure the path you're deploying to exists.

-Skipping `local_dir` in the mapping defaults to current working directory.
-Skipping `account_id` defaults to using your account.

-### `F synce` - Sync to Epicenter

-    Usage: F synce <mapping> [options]

-    mapping     <local_dir>:<account_id>/<project_id>

-    Options:
-       -c, --config_file   Path to config file  [~/../../confige.json] -i, --ignore        Regex with pattern of files to ignore for sync -d, --domain        Domain Epicenter is hosted on  [api.forio.com]

-    Watch dir for changes and upload to a simulation hosted on Epicenter

-Skipping `local_dir` in the mapping defaults to current working directory.
-Skipping `account_id` defaults to using your account.
+Skipping `account` defaults to using your account.

 This command may crash on OS X when uploading a large number of files simultaneously.
 This can be fixed by running this command in your terminal, or putting it in your `~/.bash_profile` file: